 The MoF, SAT and China Securities Regulatory Commission ("CSRC") have issued joint circulars to clarify the taxation of Stock Connect, under which capital gains from the transfer of Chinese A-shares are temporarily exempted from withholding tax in the People's Republic of China.
-On 31 October 2014, the MoF, SAT and CSRC issued the circular Caishui [2014] No. 79 ("Circular 79") to clarify the taxation of capital gains from the transfer of investment assets in the People's Republic of China or those with a permanent of Circular 79, in the case of QFIIs and RQFIIs with no permanent establishment in the People's Republic of China or those with a permanent establishment in the People's Republic of China or those with a permanent establishment in the People's Republic of China or those with a permanent establishment in the People's Republic of China or those with a permanent establishment in the People's Republic of China or those with a permanent establishment in the People's Republic of China.
+On 31 October 2014, the MoF, SAT and CSRC issued the circular Caishui [2014] No. 79 ("Circular 79") to clarify the taxation of capital gains from the transfer of investment assets in the People's Republic of China by QFIIs and RQFIIs.
+Pursuant to Circular 79, in the case of QFIIs and RQFIIs with no permanent establishment in the People's Republic of China or those with a permanent establishment in the People's Republic of China or those with a permanent establishment in the People's Republic of China or those with a permanent, capital gains generated from the transfer of investment assets such as Chinese A-shares on or after 17 November 2014 are temporarily exempted from withholding tax in the People's Republic of China.
 However, capital gains generated by QFIIs and RQFIIs before 17 November 2014 are subject to withholding tax in the People's Republic of China in accordance with the provisions of the Act.
 The MoF, SAT and CSRC jointly issued the circulars Caishui [2014] No. 81 and Caishui [2016] No. 127 to clarify the taxation of Stock Connect, under which capital gains from the transfer of Chinase A-shares via Stock Connect are temporarily exempted from withholding tax in the People's Republic of China.